What are Red Split Lentils

 Red Split Lentils are by far the quickest to cook of the lentil family.
 They need no pre-soaking unlike many legumes and as they are split (the skins removed so they split naturally into two halves), they cook very quickly.

 With about 30% of their calories from protein, lentils have the third-highest level of protein, by weight, of any legume or nut, after soybeans and hemp.
 Proteins include the essential amino acids isoleucine and lysine.
 Red Lentils also contain folate, vitamin B1, minerals and dietary fibre.
+You can bulk buy these lentils on our wholesale webshop where the more you buy the better the price per kilo.

 How do I prepare Red Split Lentils